Girl meets boy, girl wants boy, girl can’t have boy, girl gets boy…

 What if…? and backwards plotting work extremely well together.
 By using them in turn you can develop your characters’ problems and at the same time spot troublesome areas or holes before they develop.

 Which problem – short-term or long-term – comes to the author’s mind first doesn’t make much difference in plot development.
 You can start with a short-term problem (a bride decides to run away from her wedding rather than walk down the aisle) and then think about what kind of a person would get herself into this situation.
 Or you can start with a long-term problem (she has never felt loved for herself, only for her position and her money) and think about what kind of trouble this woman would get herself into and how you can illustrate that character flaw.
 (Those two problems can actually lead to the same story.)

-In thinking about the relationship between the problems, what if and backwards plotting are useful techniques.
+In thinking about the relationship between the problems, what if…? and backwards plotting are useful techniques.
 But probably the most important question is neither “what if..?” or “what do I need to plant?”
 It’s “Why?”

-The character’s motivation – his reason for doing what he does – is all important.
+The character’s motivation – his reason for doing what he does – is all-important.
 People don’t oppose each other just to be nasty.
 (Well, okay – sometimes they do in real life.
 But fiction has to be logical.)

 Why does the character do this, rather than that?
 What does the character want, and why?
 Why does the character need to prevent another character from reaching a particular goal?
 Why is this event happening right now instead of last year or next month?
 Why doesn’t the character answer a straightforward question with a straightforward answer?
 Why is this event or problem seemingly the worst thing that could happen to this person?
-Why is this apparently the worst person in the world for our character to fall in love with?
+Why is this seemingly the worst person in the world for our character to fall in love with?